tdiprima/threejs-playground/docs/coordinates/get-line-coordinates.md

 ### Things to Note:
 - The example assumes you are using `BufferGeometry`.
 If you are using another type of geometry, the method of accessing vertices may be different.
 - The index `i` in the loop increments by `3` because each vertex's x, y, and z coordinates are stored consecutively in the `position` attribute array in `BufferGeometry`.
-- Ensure that the line’s geometry has the `position` attribute with coordinates before attempting to access them, as attempting to access undefined properties will result in errors.
+- Ensure that the line's geometry has the `position` attribute with coordinates before attempting to access them, as attempting to access undefined properties will result in errors.

-### Reference:
-For the most accurate and up-to-date information, refer to the official [three.js documentation](https://threejs.org/docs/).
-Since three.js is actively developed, the API can change, so always check the version you are using against the corresponding documentation.

 <br>